Parfan/magic-memory/README.md

 This project was created following along one of the modules of the The Net Ninja "React & Firebase" course.

+## Demo link

+[Click here](https://magic-memory.herokuapp.com/) to see and play by yourself a demo of the game.

 ## Preparing to play

 Once you clone the repository make sure to run `npm install` to install all the dependencies required to use the app.